Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: Secret neutrino interactions

 The weakest $\nu$SI constraints are in the $\nu_\tau$ sector.
 Because of flavor mixing, astrophysical neutrinos must always contain a large $\nu_\tau$ component.
 In what follows, we explore how $\nu$SI affect astrophysical neutrino propagation, assuming that $\nu$SI apply only in the $\nu_\tau$ sector, i.e., $g_{\alpha \beta} = g \, \delta_{\alpha \tau} \delta_{\beta \tau}$ (our code \texttt{nuSIProp}, though, can handle new couplings in all sectors).
 In \cref{sec:data}, we comment how our results in fact provide comparable sensitivity to all three neutrino flavors.

-The basic physics of $\nu$SI affecting astrophysical neutrino propagation is as follows.
+The basic physics of $\nu$SI affecting astrophysical neutrino propagation is as follows~\cite{Kolb:1987qy, Hooper:2007jr, Ng:2014pca, Ioka:2014kca}.
 En route to Earth, high-energy astrophysical neutrinos may scatter with neutrinos in the C$\nu$B. (In the standard model, scattering is irrelevant except perhaps at ultra-high energies through the $Z$ resonance~\cite{Weiler1982,Roulet1993}.).
 As a consequence, high-energy neutrinos are absorbed and lower-energy neutrinos are regenerated.
 This leads to unique dips and bumps in the astrophysical neutrino spectrum.

-To quantify this description, we must follow the comoving differential neutrino number density per unit energy $E_\nu$, $dn/dE_\nu$, as it evolves as a function of cosmological time $t$.
-Since neutrino oscillation lengths are much smaller than astrophysical scales, flavor oscillations are quickly averaged out.
+To quantify this description, we follow the comoving differential neutrino number density per unit energy $E_\nu$, $dn/dE_\nu$, as a function of cosmological time $t$.
+Since neutrino oscillation lengths are much smaller than astrophysical scales, flavor oscillations are quickly averaged out; mass eigenstates rapidly decohere too~\cite{Nussinov:1976uw}.
 We can thus follow the comoving differential density of neutrinos of mass eigenstate $i \in \{1, 2, 3\}$, $dn_i/dE_\nu \equiv \tilde{n}_i(t,E_\nu)$.
-This evolution is dictated by a transport equation~\cite{Ng:2014pca, Bustamante:2020mep, Creque-Sarbinowski:2020qhz, Mazumdar:2020ibx}
+Its evolution is dictated by a transport equation~\cite{Ng:2014pca, Creque-Sarbinowski:2020qhz}